Top-rated movers to make your New York City to Tampa move easy

 - Tampa is considered to be safer than New York City with a safety index of 53.85 vs New York City’s 49.17.

-- Air quality in Tampa is good, and in New York City it's good.
+- Air quality in Tampa is Good, and in New York City it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
-In this option, the mover's liability is capped at 60 cents per pound per article.
+In this option, the mover’s liability is capped at 60 cents per pound per article.
 To ensure comprehensive coverage matching the full value of your items, consult with your chosen moving company about alternative options or explore third-party insurance providers.
 Secure the best protection for your belongings during the move with these tailored coverage choices.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.